Northeastern University - Seattle

 I completed my BA in psychology and my MA in student development administration from Seattle University.
 My Master’s research focused on first-generation college students and the impact of learning communities on their higher education experience.
 I worked in public service, healthcare, and educational nonprofits for the past 8 years (College Access Now, Seattle University).

 What are the key aspects of your role at Northeastern?
 What do you enjoy most about what you do?

-I am managing the CCIS Master of Science in Computer Science program as well as the ALIGN program here at Northeastern University’s Seattle campus.
-I am creating events to support and enhance the MSCS/ALIGN experience in CCIS.
-In addition, I am advising the students within MSCS/ALIGN program on campus.
+I am managing the Khoury Master of Science in computer science program, as well as the Align program here at Northeastern University’s Seattle campus.
+I am creating events to support and enhance the MSCS/Align experience at Khoury College.
+In addition, I am advising the students within MSCS/Align program on campus.
 I am looking to build relationships with partnering colleges and industry.

 Where did you grow up or spend your most defining years?